-Phosphorus trifluoride (PF3) lewis dot structure, molecular geometry, electron geometry, polar or nonpolar, bond angle
+Phosphorus trifluoride (PF3) lewis dot structure, molecular geometry or shape, electron geometry, polar or nonpolar, bond angle, hybridization

 Phosphorus trifluoride appears as a colorless gas and it is highly toxic in nature similar to carbon monoxide or comparable to phosgene.
 It is odorless, nucleophile, and weak base in nature and has a chemical formula of PF3.

-In this article, we will discuss Phosphorous trifluoride (PF3) lewis dot structure, molecular geometry, electron geometry, hybridization, polar or nonpolar, its bond angle, etc.
+In this article, we will discuss Phosphorous trifluoride (PF3) lewis structure, molecular geometry or shape, electron geometry, hybridization, polar or nonpolar, its bond angle, etc.

 “Phosphorus trifluoride is similar to carbon monoxide in that it is a gas which strongly binds to iron in hemoglobin, preventing the blood from absorbing oxygen.”